mbrezu/Shovel/ClGettingStarted.md

     4
     5 NULL

+Notes:

-(the final `NULL` is the result from `forEach`, a user-defined primitive is defined by providing a name, a CL function object and the number of arguments - NIL if we want to use functions which accept a variable number of arguments).
+ * the final `NULL` is the result from `forEach`;
+ * a user-defined primitive is defined by providing a name, a CL function object and the number of arguments - NIL if we want to use functions which accept a variable number of arguments.

 User-defined primitives should handle their own conditions/exceptions and return values appropriate for the exceptional situation